-• Efforts the school district makes to seek parent input in making decisions for the school district and each schoolsite.
+• Efforts the school district makes to seek parent input in making decisions for the school district and each school site

-Opportunities for Parental Involvement (School Year 2017-18)
+Opportunities for Parental Involvement (School Year 2018-19)

 Parents are deeply involved in every aspect of Webster School's effort to provide a rich educational experience for every student.
+It is not uncommon to have 25-50 volunteers working in the classrooms on any given day.
 Parents raise significant sums of money to fund materials that support our district programs.
 As a collective group, our PTA supports the purchase of technology, online academic programs, assemblies, field trips, classroom materials and after school programs such a Math Club and reading Club.
 More than 100 parents work every week as volunteer classroom assistants.
 Parents and community members contribute their talents, knowledge, and experience as classroom speakers.
 Parents organize and participate with their children in a variety of community-service learning projects.
 Parents help to supervise the playground and direct traffic.
 All of these activities and many others are coordinated through the Webster PTA.

-For more information on how to become involved at the school, please contact Lauren Polito, our PTA president at (310) 456-6494.
+For more information on how to become involved at the school, please contact Karin Al Hardin, our PTA president at (310) 456-6494.